Certified Network Infrastructure Design Professional (CNIDP®)

 - Use of the CNIDP® logo

-- Eligibility for an ECS (Electrotechnical Certification Scheme) Datacomms Design (CNIDP®) card
+- Eligibility for an ECS (Electrotechnical Certification Scheme) Datacomms Design (CNIDP®) card (only available in the UK)

 - Continual Professional Development (CPDs)